Fun Radio (France): 1992-1996: Rock and provoc

-In January 1995, breakfast host Cauet made a bad joke about the concentration camps compared to holiday clubs, which later led to him being dismissed by Fun Radio.
+In January 1995, breakfast host Cauet made a bad joke, comparing holiday clubs and German concentration camps, which later led to his dismissal by Fun Radio.

-1996-2000: Reconsiliation of RTL
+1996-2000: Reconciliation of RTL

 In the fall of 1996, Fun Radio reoriented its programming towards R&B, techno, dance and rap music.
 Thematic or humor shows were focused more like Éric et Ramzy Show, Fun Voyages or Ciné Fun with Arnold and Laurent Weil.
 Lovin'Fun continued with a new co-host.

 On November 3, 1997, Axel Duroux, then CEO of RTL2, took over the presidency of Fun Radio and placed Sam Zniber new antenna director.
 Lovin'Fun disappeared unreasonably from the airwaves in June 1998.
 25% of the staff were fired.
 In the fall of 1998, a new format appeared: the station changed its historic logo with a pink square which said "Fun" and follow by a blue oval said "radio", very similar to that of RTL and RTL2.
 Many services - technical, commercial, programming - were shared with those of RTL2, which had almost merged with Fun, when it was called Maxximum.
 The musical programming went rock-dance.
 This new image attracted many criticisms from its listeners: the radio loses 1 audience point compared to last spring, until reaching historically low levels.

 Gérard de Suresnes, originally a simple listener discovered by Max got his own radio program about debates of two different topics (Les Débats de Gérard).
 This show aired Thursday night/Friday morning from 1 am to 4 am.

 In January 1999, Fun Radio experienced new overhaul.
 The logo changes for the second time in 6 months.
 The format changed again to become Groove'n'dance.
 In the same month, the mixshow Party Fun went on the air.
 It aired Friday and Saturday nights 10 pm-2 am with Van and Morgan in the mix respectively.
 6 months later, the audience climbed dramatically with 6.6% cumulative audience, beating even Skyrock, Europe 2 and Chérie.
 The audience continued to progress and broke records until 2002.
 That year, M6 soled the 10% stake it owned to RTL Group (formerly CLT-UFA), which became a 100% shareholder of Fun Radio.